-But by the end of 2006, it seems likely that the region will have at least 13 more deals - 10 de facto bilaterals from the impending ASEAN-Korea FTA, and 3 more bilaterals between Japan and the advanced ASEANs, Thailand, the Philippines and Indonesia.
+By the end of 2006, however, it seemed likely that the region would have at least 13 more deals-10 de facto bilaterals from the impending ASEAN-Korea FTA, and 3 more bilaterals between Japan and the advanced ASEANs-Indonesia, Philippines, and Thailand.
 That brings the total to 70.
-Japan may also conclude FTAs with Vietnam and Brunei and ASEAN as a whole, bringing the total to at least 75.
-Of course, a reasonable person could count these differently and come up with a different number, but that just serves to strengthen the basic point.
-A classic aspect of the Noodle Bowl Syndrome is that it is not entirely clear how many deals there actually are in the region.
+Japan may also conclude FTAs with Viet Nam and Brunei Darussalam and ASEAN as a whole, bringing the total to at least 75.
+Of course, a reasonable person could count these differently and come up with a different number, only serving to strengthen the basic point: in the Noodle Bowl, it is unclear just how many deals there are in the region.

-How did East Asian trade relations get so tangled up?
+How did East Asian trade relations get so tangled?